mAAdhaTTah/wordpress-github-sync/README.md

 ### Custom Post Type & Status Support ###

 By default, WordPress <--> GitHub Sync only exports published posts and pages.
+However, it provides a number of [hooks](https://codex.wordpress.org/Plugin_API) in order to customize its functionality.
+Check out the [wiki](https://github.com/mAAdhaTTah/wordpress-github-sync/wiki) for complete documentation for these actions and filters.

 If you want to export additional post types or draft posts, you'll have to hook into the filters `wpghs_whitelisted_post_types` or `wpghs_whitelisted_post_statuses` respectively.

 In `wp-content`, create or open the `mu-plugins` folder and create a plugin file there called `wpghs-custom-filters.php`.
 In it, paste and modify the below code: